maddisondesigns/Customizer-Custom-Controls-Sample-Plugin/simple-custom-controls/readme.txt

 == Changelog ==

+= 1.2.1 =
+- Updated plugin with latest version of Customizer code (1.3.1)

 = 1.2.0 =
-- Updated theme with latest version of Customizer code (1.3.0) which includes new Divider Control
+- Updated plugin with latest version of Customizer code (1.3.0) which includes new Divider Control
 - Updated Font Awesome to v6.4.0
 - Added 500px, Artstation, Figma, Mastodon (works with mastodon.social & mastodon.art), Quora, Steam, Telegram, TikTok, Unity, Unsplash & WhatsApp social icons
 - Added skyrocket_social_icons_plurality filter to change the plurality of the social icons (e.g. Use it to change 'Follow me on...', to 'Follow CompanyName on...')